Henry Rohlman: Retirement and legacy

 Rohlman's resignation as archbishop of Dubuque was accepted by Pope Pius XII on December 2, 1954.
-He was named the Titular Archbishop of Cotrada.
+He was named the titular archbishop of Cotrada.
 Henry Rohlman died on September 13, 1957, at age 81 in Dubuque.
-He is buried in the mortuary chapel at St. Raphael's Cathedral.

 There are two residence halls named Rohlman Hall after the Archbishop, one at Loras College in Dubuque and one at St. Ambrose University in Davenport.
 The former Marycrest College in Davenport also named a building in his honor.